 Staffordshire County Council Homes

-Children's establishments run by Staffordshire County Council.
+Children's establishments run (at some time in their history) by Staffordshire County Council.

 - High House, 17 East Cliff Road, Dawlish

 - Aldridge Court, Little Aston Road, Aldridge

 - Broadfield House, Steam Road, Kingswinford, Brierly Hill

 - Lynwood Children's Home, 35 Old Penkridge Road, Cannock*

 - Remand Home for Boys, 35 Old Penkridge Road, Cannock*

 - Penkridge (Cannock) Union Cottage Homes, New Penkridge Road, Cannock*

 - Cheadle Union / Staffordshire Council Home, The Birches / Newlands, Cheadle*